Xilinx/FPGA_as_a_Service/k8s-fpga-device-plugin/full-tutorial.md

 NAME     READY   STATUS    RESTARTS   AGE my-pod   1/1     Running   0          59m
 ```
-If the pod is stuck at contianer-creating step or being evicted, use `#kubectl describe pod my-pod` to check detailed information about pod creating process.
+If the pod is stucked at contianer-creating step or being evicted, use `#kubectl describe pod my-pod` to check detailed information about pod creating process.
 ### 6.3 Vaildate pod
-After the pod status truns to Running, run hello world in the pod:
+After the pod status turns to Running, run hello world in the pod:

 `#kubectl exec -it my-pod -- /bin/bash  `